alb3rtjarvis/numbacs/README.md

 for more details.

 ## Similar software

-This section lists similar packages, their functionality, what ODE solvers are available (and what language they are implemented in), and the available interpolation routines.
-For performance comparisons of *some* packages on core functionality, see the [Benchmarks](https://github.com/alb3rtjarvis/coherent_benchmarks) repository.

----

 [`Lagrangian`](https://lagrangian.readthedocs.io/en/latest/index.html) --
 Python package for computing FSLE, FTLE, and eigenvectors of Cauchy-Green tensor with a